ruby-hyperloop/todo-tutorial/story.md

 You will have to refresh the page after changing the style sheet

-Now its a matter of updating the classes (which are passed via the class parameter) and also changing some of the DIVs to other HTML tags.
+Now its a matter of updating the css classes (which are passed to components via the class parameter) and also changing some of the DIVs to other HTML tags.

 Lets do the `App` component.
 With styling it will look like this:
 ```ruby